 The Dancer's Workout®

-For the next few weeks, The Dancer's Workout® is offering a free one-hour online class at 11:45 am Eastern every day.
-Taught by UNCSA ballet alum Jules Szabo, the fitness classes combine ballet, jazz, contemporary dance and toning exercises for a conditioning workout.
+The Dancer's Workout® taught by UNCSA ballet alum Jules Szabo offers fitness classes that combine ballet, jazz, contemporary dance and toning exercises for a conditioning workout.
 Registration is required.

 The Ballet Spot

-New York City and Los Angeles fitness studio The Ballet Spot hires professional dancers to teach all of its classes.
-Right now, the studio is streaming all of its dance-based cardio workout classes for $5.
+New York City and Los Angeles fitness studio The Ballet Spot hires professional dancers to teach all of its cardio dance classes.
+Available on demand or live on Zoom.

 Tim Milgram is one of the commercial dance world's best-known video directors, so the online classes available on his website, TMilly TV, feature high-quality visuals.
 They're also led by some of the industry's big names, like Brian Friedman and Julian DeGuzman.
 Plans are $9.99/month, $49.99/six months or $89.99/year.
 Use the code "dancemag" to get 50 percent off your first two months.